Why PvP players edit the HUD

 (4) Experience bar — texture preset (gradient / solid / rainbow), animation on / off, and number color.

-(5) Crosshair — separate category but typically configured alongside HUD.
+(5) Crosshair — a separate category, but you'll usually configure it alongside HUD.
 Choose from green cross, cyan dot, Valorant-style brackets, magenta plus, and others.

 When you're happy, hit Download to export the